Cellist Yo-Yo Ma Gave a Performance at the U.S.-Mexico Border to Deliver a Unifying Message

 Ma’s performance was also part of a “Day of Action” in Laredo, Texas, and Nuevo Laredo, Mexico, meant to celebrate the connection between the U.S. and Mexican communities on either side of the border through performances in both cities, according to National Public Radio.

-Laredo Mayor Pete Saenz emphasized the cross-border connection at the Ma’s performance.
+Laredo Mayor Pete Saenz emphasized the cross-border connection at Ma’s performance.

 “Although people may perceive us as being so different, we’re not,” he said, according to NPR.
 “Here the border is extremely unique in that it’s one organism.
 I’ve always said we’re interdependent, interconnected.
 We survived because the border side survives, especially here on the border area.”